 Every local institute is required as part of its constitution to keep account of all its financial transactions and submit a statement of accounts at each Annual General Meeting.

-It is the role of the treasurer to report on the financial standing of the local institute at each council meeting in the form of a statement of income and expenditure, a balance sheet and cash flow statements.
+It is the role of the treasurer to report on the financial standing of the local institute at each council meeting, preferably via the latest local institute Accounts Tool, or in the form of a statement of income and expenditure, a balance sheet and cash flow statements.

 It is recommended that a budget is prepared at the start of each calendar year in conjunction with the incoming president and treasurer.
 The budget should be apportioned according to the institute’s membership requirements.